ImageMagick/Usage-Markdown/color_mods/index.md

 Add the fact that you can modify individual channels (using the "`-channel`" setting) as opposed to the whole image, makes it one of the best color modification operators available to IM users.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> REMINDER:
-> Note you can also use the [Evaluate and Function Operators](../transform/#evaluate) for a more direct mathematical modification of the color values, to achieve the same results for -level both + and - forms).*
+> Note you can also use the [Evaluate and Function Operators](../transform/#evaluate) for a more direct mathematical modification of the color values, to achieve the same results for '`+level`' and '`-level`'.*
 >
 > ![](../img_www/warning.gif)![](../img_www/space.gif)
+> WARNING:
 > Be warned that the "`-level`" operator treats the transparency channel as 'matte' values.
 > As such 100% is fully transparent and 0% is opaque.
 > Please take this into account when using "`-level`" with a blurred shape image.
-> This is most typically done after blurring an 'shape' image, to expand and stretch the results.
+> This is most typically done after blurring a 'shape' image, to expand and stretch the results.
 > For examples of this see [Soft Edges](../thumbnails/#soft_edges), and [Shadow Outlines](../blur/#shadow_outline).*

 ### Reversed Level Adjustments -- Decontrasting Images {#level_plus}